lightblue-platform/lightblue-core/TFM.md

 * metadata: Metadata definition classes, and interface specification for metadata manager.
-This project also contains the basic data types, aupported data constraints, and the basic metadata parsing framework.
+This project also contains the basic data types, supported data constraints, and the basic metadata parsing framework.

 * crud: Back-end independent parts of data management.
 Provides the definitions for input/output interfaces, back-end CRUD implementation